Chinese firm harvests social media posts, data of prominent Americans and military

 Although The Post did not have access to the OKIDB software interface, and much of the OKIDB’s underlying data retrieved by Potter and Balding were in raw form, a review of data entries offers clues about the company’s interests.

-Navy vessels like the USS Dwight Eisenhower and Nimitz carriers are tagged with ID numbers, against which relevant social media posts and websites are catalogued.
-The database assigned hashes and collated information on officers including former Chief of Naval Operations John M. Richardson.
-There were cursory markups in Chinese about navy officers’ service history or whether they completed training for prospective commanding officers.
+Navy vessels such as the USS Dwight Eisenhower and Nimitz carriers are tagged with ID numbers, against which relevant social media posts and websites are catalogued.
+The database assigned hashes and collated information on officers including former chief of naval operations John M. Richardson.
+There were cursory markups in Chinese about Navy officers’ service history or whether they completed training for prospective commanding officers.

-Entries on former Secretary of the Navy Thomas Modly, for example, named his wife and four children and educational and private sector background.
-The entry included a field for psychological profile, which was filled with a generic placeholder.
+Entries on former acting secretary of the Navy Thomas Modly, for example, named his wife and four children, and educational and private sector background.
+The entry included a field for a psychological profile, which was filled with a generic placeholder.

-Images of the OKIDB software taken by Potter, who accessed it through an open server, show a user interface that displays tweets posted from U.S. military installations laid over a map with timestamps.
+Images of the OKIDB software taken by Potter, who accessed it through an open server, show a user interface that displays tweets posted from U.S. military installations laid over a map with time stamps.
 One Facebook post sucked into OKIDB was from the USS George Washington urging sailors’ families to refrain from posting publicly about where the aircraft carrier was going.

 On LinkedIn, one of Zhenhua’s engineers, Zhou Peng, describes building a “demonstration system for military deployment simulation.”

 Aside from military figures, the database seemed to scoop up tweets from influential China watchers in Washington.
-Tweets from Scott Kennedy, a China trade expert at the Center for Strategic and International Studies, frequently surface in the database, as do missives from Bill Bishop, the publisher of the Sinocism newsletter, and Lyle Morris, who studies the PLA at RAND Corporation.
+Tweets from Scott Kennedy, a China trade expert at the Center for Strategic and International Studies, frequently surface in the database, as do missives from Bill Bishop, publisher of the Sinocism newsletter, and Lyle Morris, who studies the PLA at the Rand Corp.

 Part of the company’s ambitions appear to be offensive.